ktmud/cached-dependencies/README.md

 ### Shortcut commands

 All predefined shortcut commands can be found [here](https://github.com/ktmud/cached-dependencies/blob/master/src/scripts/bashlib.sh).
-You can customize them or add new ones in `.github/workflows/bashlib.sh`.
+You can also customize them or add new ones in `.github/workflows/bashlib.sh`.

 For example, if you want to install additional packages for before saving `pip` cache, simply add this to the `bashlib.sh` file: